Concerns where local action can’t effectively manage any ongoing risks to people who use services

-- The individual has resigned or otherwise disengaged as a direct response to questions about their practice or being informed of your investigation, without taking action to fully remediate the concerns.
+- The individual has resigned or otherwise disengaged as a direct response to questions about their practice or being informed of your investigation, without taking action to fully address the concerns.

 - You’ve dismissed the individual due to serious concerns about their ability to practise safely and effectively.

 - You’ve suspended the individual pending an investigation but are aware that they’re working elsewhere and this may put people who use services at risk.

 - The individual has refused to engage with an action plan, or has failed to pass or fully complete an action plan (for example, by resigning before completion).